-The three — all patients of the Diabetes Center for Children at The Hospital of Philadelphia — were part of the Juvenile Diabetes Research Foundation (JDRF) Government Day on March 15, 2011.
+The three — all patients of the Diabetes Center for Children at Children's Hospital of Philadelphia — were part of the Juvenile Diabetes Research Foundation (JDRF) Government Day on March 15, 2011.
 On that day, hundreds of citizens met with U.S. senators and congressional representatives to encourage more funding for diabetes research.

 Haley, 16 (diagnosed with type 1 diabetes when she was 11) is on both a pump and a continuous glucose monitor.
 She writes about her day, “I was telling them about how even though these machines are great, they are not perfect and they are in no way a cure.
 I mentioned the scars that diabetes leaves on my body and how one day it would be nice to look at myself without that remembrance. “

 Ryan, and his twin brother, Aaron, both 9 years old, were diagnosed a year and a half apart from each other.

 Both boys write, “We were asking the congressmen to support a bill for the artificial pancreas.
 We also asked them not to cut the budget that supports diabetes.
 They seemed supportive and hopefully will sign the bill.”